front-end-foundations/6-Basilica/readme.md

 ## Node Package Manager

-Since there is an existing `package.json` file we will not run `npm init`.
+Since there is an existing `package.json` file we need not run `npm init`.

 Examine `package.json`.
 We are using [Browser Sync](https://www.browsersync.io) as our sample application.